Vision Voice — Project Development

-To clearly visualize my final project, I have used canva to jot down the ideas and features of my project.
+To clearly visualize my final project, I used Canva to jot down the ideas and features of Vision Voice.

-Today, our local instructor guided us through the process of cardboard prototyping, which was both fun and interesting.
-Afterward, we were given two hours to complete our first prototype for our final projects.
+Today our local instructor guided us through the process of cardboard prototyping, which was both fun and interesting.
+We were given two hours to complete our first prototype for our final projects.

 Hero Shot